First Line Naturopathic Cancer Therapies

 Interest in botanical medicine continues to grow.
 It’s estimated that over 50% of people with cancer are using some form of botanical medicine (1).

-However, as botanicals rise in popularity, there is no shortage of people supplying misinformation or overinflating claims about the use of botanicals in treatment of cancer.
-While many people equate natural substances with safety, the opposite can in fact be true; especially in cases where botanicals could negatively interact with and undermine the effectiveness of conventional treatment plans.
+However, as botanicals rise in popularity, there is no shortage of people supplying misinformation or overinflating claims about the use of botanicals in the treatment of cancer.
+While many people equate natural substances with safety, the opposite can, in fact, be true; especially in cases where botanicals could negatively interact with and undermine the effectiveness of conventional treatment plans.

 If you’re interested to find out if botanicals could be a helpful addition to your treatment plan, schedule a consultation with one of our doctors.
 We examine each case carefully and create an individualized treatment plan for each person.